pektin/jam/docs/tutorial/basics/string-formatting.rst

 ``\v``   Vertical Tab
 ======== ============================

 String interpolation is also supported through the use of a hashtag and open curlybrace (``#{``), followed by any value and a closing curlybrace (``}``).

 ::

     name = "Harold"

-    # This function will print out "My name is Harrold" with a newline
+    # This function will print out "My name is Harrold"
-    print("My name is #{name}")
+    puts("My name is #{name}")

 In contrast WYSIWYG strings start and end with backticks (`````) and have no special formatting.

 ::

     # This will print "Hello World" with a newline
     puts(`Hello World`)